-For duty on election or primary days, seniority will be the dominant factor in the selection of members required to work their regular day off in the polling place.
-Those officers who work overtime will be compensated in accordance with Sections 20.1 and 20.2.
-For purposes of this paragraph, officers in tactical teams on their regular day off shall be treated the same as other officers on the same watch in the same district, subject to operational needs.
+For duty on election or primary days, seniority will be the dominant factor in the selection of Officers required to work their regular day off in the polling place.
+Those Officers who work overtime will be compensated in accordance with Sections 20.1 and 20.2.
+For purposes of this paragraph, Officers in tactical teams on their regular day off shall be treated the same as other Officers on the same watch in the same district, subject to operational needs.

-For purposes of this paragraph, the Employer will select officers to work a four- (4) hour extended tour of duty on election or primary days on the basis of seniority from among those qualified officers working the affected watch who volunteer for the extended tour.
-If and to the extent that there are insufficient volunteers, the Employer shall select officers from the affected watch on the basis of reverse seniority.
+For purposes of this paragraph, the Employer will select Officers to work a four- (4) hour extended tour of duty on election or primary days on the basis of seniority from among those qualified Officers working the affected watch who volunteer for the extended tour.
+If and to the extent that there are insufficient volunteers, the Employer shall select Officers from the affected watch on the basis of reverse seniority.

-Section 23.7 - Holiday Assignment.
+Section 23.7 - Holiday Assignment

-When operational considerations require that some officers of a unit work on a holiday, as defined in Section 11.1 of this Agreement, the most senior officers will be given the option to work, provided that the holiday is not an officer's regular day off or a part of an officer's approved furlough extension and that the officer possesses the necessary skill or special qualifications to perform the duties required.
+When operational considerations require that some Officers of a unit work on a holiday, as defined in Section 11.1 of this Agreement, the most senior Officers will be given the option to work, provided that the holiday is not an Officer's regular day off or a part of an Officer's approved furlough extension and that the Officer possesses the necessary skill or special qualifications to perform the duties required.
+When operational considerations require limitations on the number of Officers who may be given the holiday as a day off, the most senior Officer(s) will be given the option to take the holiday as a day off, provided the request is submitted seven (7) days before the holiday.